Saturday, Septmber 11, 2021, 3pm – 7pm CET, Klapperfeld

 The so-called ‘Refugee Crisis’ of 2015 turned European borders into closely surveilled zones, where, simultaneously, the migrants’ right to move freely has been restricted and violated.
 Pushbacks in the Mediterranean Sea and at borders across the EU-Turkey migration space caused humiliation, physical injuries, and even death of thousands of migrants in recent years.
 Activists problematize the presence of migrant search and rescue agencies in the migration space, failing to intervene and save lives; but they also went further by introducing their own investigations, search-and-rescue actions and political campaigns.
 In this event, our speakers will talk about what they understand by activism and intervention targeting the border violence across and at the peripheries of Europe.
 They will also address questions such as how to deploy the visual analysis and mapping in the investigation of migrant deaths, how to collaborate with other activists and in what ways different activists may communicate with each other and increase the impact of strategic action against the (in)action of state agencies.

-Please notify us ahead via firstname.lastname@example.org; we will send you the access data of the respective event then.
+Please notify us ahead via email@example.com; we will then send you the access data of the respective event.